addyosmani/backbone-fundamentals/backbone-fundamentals.md

 # Backbone Extensions

-Backbone is flexible, simple and powerful, however you may find that the complexity of the application you are working on requires more than what it provides out of the box.
+Backbone is flexible, simple, and powerful.
+However, you may find that the complexity of the application you are working on requires more than what it provides out of the box.
 There are certain concerns which it just doesn't address directly as one of it's goals is to be minimalist.

-Take for example Views, which provide by default a `render` method which does nothing and produces no real results when called, despite most using it to generate HTML which a view will manage.
-Also look at Models and Collections which have no built-in way of handling nested hierarchies - if you require this functionality, you need to write it yourself or use a plugin.
+Take for example Views, which provide a default `render` method which does nothing and produces no real results when called, despite most implementations using it to generate the HTML that the view manages.
+Also, Models and Collections have no built-in way of handling nested hierarchies - if you require this functionality, you need to write it yourself or use a plugin.

 In these cases, there are many existing Backbone plugins which can provide advanced solutions for large-scale Backbone apps.
 A fairly complete list of plugins and frameworks available can be found on the Backbone [wiki](https://github.com/documentcloud/backbone/wiki/Extensions%2C-Plugins%2C-Resources).
 Using these add-ons, there is enough for applications of most sizes to be completed successfully.

-In this section of the book we will look at a few popular Backbone add-ons, including MarionetteJS and Thorax.
+In this section of the book we will look at two popular Backbone add-ons: MarionetteJS and Thorax.

 ## MarionetteJS (Backbone.Marionette)